Structure Enables Effective Self-Localization of Errors in LLMs: Self-Correction of Incorrect Reasoning

 \subsection{Structure Enables Precise Self-Localization}

-We examine the localization step specifically: \textit{can LLMs localize errors reliably in incorrect reasoning traces?} We find that LLMs are able to self-localize effectively in a manner that improves downstream performance with structured reasoning traces, but are less reliable at self-localization when operating on unstructured CoT traces.
+We examine the localization step specifically: \textit{can LLMs localize errors reliably in incorrect reasoning traces?} We find that LLMs self-localize more accurately with structured reasoning traces than with unstructured CoT traces, and that this gap grows with model scale.
 We define a successful localization as identifying the first erroneous thought in the sequence.
 When the model backtracks to before this thought, the resulting prefix is \emph{clean}, free of any incorrect reasoning.
 An unsuccessful localization, by contrast, identifies a thought that was not the first error; the resulting prefix remains \emph{erroneous}, still containing the true first mistake.

 \paragraph{Establishing oracle localization.} To quantify self-localization abilities of LLMs, we construct an oracle localizer by using three frontier models (Sonnet-3.7, GPT-4.1 and GPT-5-mini) to independently identify the first erroneous step (for Thought-ICS) or the erroneous text (for Token-ICS) in each response.
 For Thought-ICS, when these three models agree on the error step, we take it as oracle error localization~\citep{Wang_Wang_Athiwaratkun_Zhang_Zou_2024}; in case of disagreement, we take the earliest error identified as a reasonable proxy.
 The three oracle models show high agreement: 51\% unanimous, 74\% within $\pm$1 step, 85\% within $\pm$2 steps (see Fig.~\ref{fig:oracle_localization_violin} in App.~\ref{app:localization_analysis}).
 For Token-ICS, oracle agreement is lower since token counts are more granular than steps (a few hundred tokens on average), and because models may paraphrase or quote text with minor variations.
 Using a tolerance of 10\% of the solution length, agreement reaches only 58\%.
+Since this oracle is an LLM-as-judge consensus rather than ground truth, the deviation (self $-$ oracle) and the clean versus erroneous prefix split we report below are defined relative to this reference; we use them to compare localization quality between structured and unstructured reasoning under a matched protocol.